 Historically, news media organizations have relied on large advertising sales teams to drive ad revenue.
 This will change as media companies move to programmatic advertising packages by automating the digital ad buying and purchasing process.
 Programmatic advertising enables advertisers to be able to set up, manage and measure digital ad campaigns themselves.
 We anticipate an increase in the adoption of programmatic advertising and header bidding in 2018 and beyond.

 8. See more mergers and acquisitions:

-In the last couple of years, the media industry saw a huge number of acquisitions and mergers: Meredith Corporation acquired Time Inc., AT&T and Time Warner merged, Sinclair Broadcast Group bought Tribune Media Co., Disney acquired 21st Century Fox (who had purchased National Geographic a couple of years back), Discovery bought Scripps Networks, and the list goes on.
-The driver for mergers and acquisitions in the media space are primarily due to publishers competing with Google and Facebook for ad dollars (combined they control more than 60% of digital advertising dollars).
+In the last couple of years, the media industry saw a huge number of acquisitions and mergers: Meredith Corporation acquired Time Inc., AT&T and Time Warner merged, Sinclair Broadcast Group bought Tribune Media, Disney acquired 21st Century Fox (who had purchased National Geographic a couple of years back), Discovery bought Scripps Networks, and the list goes on.
+Mergers and acquisitions in the media space are primarily due to publishers competing with Google and Facebook for ad dollars (combined, they control more than 60% of digital advertising dollars).
 Additionally, TV broadcasters are facing intense competition from OTT video providers like Netflix and Amazon, thus fueling the continued search for new revenue streams.

-As media companies invest in new and leading technology, like AI, AR/VR, OTT, smart speakers and multi-channel publishing platforms, we believe that media will reach new levels of maturity in the industry’s digital transformation.
-Combined with additional mergers and acquisitions, we’re excited to see how these digital media trends play out in 2018, shaping the future of digital news media moving forward.
+As media companies invest in new and leading technology such AI, AR/VR, OTT, smart speakers and multi-channel publishing platforms, we believe media will reach new levels of maturity in the industry’s digital transformation.
+We’re excited to see how these digital media trends, combined with additional mergers and acquisitions, play out in 2018, shaping the future of digital news media moving forward.